Tinker Don’t Talk

 And so I dedicate this post to both Brian Spaly and Ev Williams, two of the most amazing founders I know.

-Without Ev, I wouldn’t have a medium called Medium to reach so many people so quickly.
-I also wouldn’t have Twitter to publish my Medium stories to people that might want to read them.
+Without Ev, we wouldn’t have a medium called Medium to reach so many people so quickly.
+We also wouldn’t have Twitter to publish my Medium stories to people that might want to read them.

 Without Brian, I wouldn’t have anything to write about.
 You taught me how to be a founder.
 As they say in that great anti-drug campaign: